Skip to main content

 The Awakening: When Traditional Security Falls Short

-Our first microservices deployment seemed secure by traditional standards.
-We had firewalls, encrypted connections, and proper authentication.
-What we missed was the exponential growth in attack surface that comes with distributed systems.
+My first microservices deployment to my homelab seemed secure by traditional standards.
+I had firewalls, encrypted connections, and proper authentication.
+What I missed was the exponential growth in attack surface that comes with distributed systems.

-Years of trial and error in cloud-native environments taught me that distributed systems create security challenges I'd never anticipated:
+Testing cloud-native environments in my homelab has taught me that distributed systems create security challenges I never anticipated:

 Complex Interdependencies: A single compromised service can cascade through the entire system if network policies aren't properly configured.
-Years ago, we experienced this firsthand when a compromised logging service was used to exfiltrate data from every application it monitored.
+When I misconfigured my Wazuh logging agent, it had access to every container's logs across all namespaces.

-Skills Gap Reality: Docker, Kubernetes, and serverless functions require new security mindsets.
-I spent months learning how container escapes work, how Kubernetes RBAC policies function, and why serverless doesn't mean "no security concerns."
+Skills Gap Reality: Docker 24.x, K3s v1.28, and container escapes require completely different security mindsets than traditional server hardening.
+I spent roughly four months learning how container escapes work, how Kubernetes RBAC policies function, and why distroless images matter.
+The learning curve is steeper than I expected.

 Hard-Learned Security Considerations

-Every mistake taught me something valuable about securing cloud-native applications:
+Every mistake in my homelab taught me something valuable about securing cloud-native applications:

 1. Container Security: Lessons from the Trenches